Arizona Wildcats

 The Arizona Wildcats are the athletic teams that represent the University of Arizona, located in Tucson.
-The Wildcats compete at the National Collegiate Athletic Association (NCAA) Division I (Football Bowl Subdivision (FBS) for college football) level as a member of the Pac-12 Conference.
+The Wildcats compete at the National Collegiate Athletic Association (NCAA) Division I (Football Bowl Subdivision (FBS) for college football) level as a member of the Big 12 Conference.
 Arizona's chief intercollegiate rival is the Arizona State Sun Devils, and the two universities' athletic departments compete against each other in multiple sports via the State Farm Territorial Cup Series.

 Athletic program

-The University of Arizona participates in the NCAA's Division I-A in the Pac-12 Conference Arizona participates in the conference's South Division, along with Arizona State, Colorado, UCLA, USC, and Utah.
+Beginning on August 2, 2024, the University of Arizona will participate in the NCAA's Division I-A in the Big 12 Conference alongside former Pac-12 members Arizona State, Colorado, and Utah.
 Arizona joined the Pac-8 in 1978 along with Arizona State University, bringing the conference to 10 teams and the new name of the Pac-10 (the conference became the Pac-12 with the additions of Colorado and Utah in 2011).
 The school colors are cardinal red and navy blue since 1900, though originally sage green and silver.
 The official fight song is "Fight!
 Wildcats!
 Fight!", though "Bear Down, Arizona!" is more commonly used and "Bear Down" is the university's slogan.
+On August 4, 2023, Arizona accepted an invite to join the Big 12 Conference, effective August 2, 2024.